-A TCP/IP command that helps configure NIC settings remotely.
+Telnet commands can be used to configure PrintNet settings remotely.
 A TCP/IP host starts a Telnet session with the print server and logs into the device command shell to alter and view settings.

+'''

 telnet 192.75.11.9

+'''

 NOTE: The default User ID is root.
 There is no password by default, just press ENTER.
 If you have changed the default User ID and password, use the current User ID and the associated password instead of the defaults.
-For more information on setting passwords, see NIC Security on page 163.
+For more information on setting passwords, see PrintNet Security on page 119.